E. coli infection

 What are the symptoms of E.coli poisoning?

-The most important toxin-producing strain found in humans is E. coli 0157.
+The most relevant toxin-producing strain found in humans is E. coli 0157.
 It can cause a range of illnesses from mild to bloody diarrhoea, stomach cramps, nausea and vomiting.
 Occasionally the infection is so severe that patients develop haemolytic uraemic syndrome (HUS), which is associated with kidney failure, anaemia, and bleeding.

 It can take three to four days on average for symptoms to develop.
 These can last for up to two weeks except in cases where complications develop.